 To live the essence of one’s spiritual affiliation with integrity

-Barbara Gulick received a Diploma in the Art of Spiritual Direction from San Francisco Theological Seminary and was commissioned as a Minister of Spiritual Direction-at-Large in the United Church of Christ, both in 2008.
+Barbara Gulick received a Master of Religious Education from Union Theological Seminary in 1966.
+After discerning a call to do Spiritual Direction, she received a Diploma in the Art of Spiritual Direction from San Francisco Theological Seminary and was commissioned as a Minister of Spiritual Direction-at-Large in the United Church of Christ, both in 2008.
 In 2010 she was commissioned as Spiritual Director-in-Residence at Billings First Congregational United Church of Christ.
 She is now a member of First Church staff as Spiritual Director and a Member-in-Discernment (MID) for ordination to authorized ministry in the United Church of Christ.
+Her Service of Ordination is scheduled for Saturday, October 26, at 2:00 p.m., with music beginning at 1:30 p.m.

-Barbara’s office hours at the church are Tuesday and Thursday mornings, 9:00 a.m. – 12 noon, and she is available for Spiritual Direction either in her church or home office by appointment.
-Contact her at barbaragulick@firstchurchbillings.org or 406-661-4831 to schedule an appointment to see if spiritual direction is right for you.
+Barbara’s office hours at the church are Tuesday and Thursday mornings, 9:00 –11:30 a.m., and she is available for Spiritual Direction either in her church or home office by appointment.
 Suggested donation for spiritual direction is $30 - $50 per hour to Billings First Church, but any amount is appreciated.